 What are session recordings (or session replays)?

 Session recordings are renderings of real actions taken by visitors as they browse a website.
 Recordings capture mouse movement, clicks, taps, and scrolling across multiple pages on desktop and mobile devices.

-Also known as session replays, user recordings, and user/visitor replay tools, session recordings are used to gain a real understanding of how users interact with a website, which then helps fix issues, optimize UX, and ultimately improve conversion rate.
+Also known as session replays, website session recordings, user recordings, and user/visitor replay tools, session recordings are used to gain a real understanding of how users interact with a website, which then helps fix issues, optimize UX, and ultimately improve conversion rate.

-Recordings and replays are an extremely powerful tool for gaining insight into how users behave—they are one of the closest things to being in the same room as your users and see exactly how they interact with your site.
+Recordings and replays are an extremely powerful tool for gaining insight into how users behave—they're one of the closest things to being in the same room as your users and seeing exactly how they interact with your site.
 Here are five of the most popular ways session recordings can teach you more about your customers.